mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 #### reimplementing

-If provided building blocks are small enough, most simple approach is to not mixin at all and provide own implementation of method with same signature:
+If the provided building blocks are small enough, the simplest approach is to not mixin at all and provide your own implementation of method with same
+signature:

 ```D
 struct S1